EvEmu-Project/evemu_Crucible/README.md

 [ChangeLog](doc/ChangeLog.md)

 ## EVEmu Software Development Kit ##
-The EVEmu project maintains a set of pre-configured tools and environments which help setting up a new devlopment station.
+The EVEmu project maintains a set of pre-configured tools and environments that help with setting up a new development station.
 [Check them out](https://github.com/EvEmu-Project/EvEmu_SDK)

-Additional details on the SDK is [available on the wiki](https://wiki.evemu.dev/wiki/EVEmu-SDK).
+Additional details on the SDK are [available on the wiki](https://wiki.evemu.dev/wiki/EVEmu-SDK).

 ## `docker-compose` Quickstart
  EVEmu can be run with Docker Compose: